jfvilas/react-file-manager/frontend/README.md

   intuitive keyboard shortcuts.
 - **Drag-and-Drop**: Move selected files and folders by dragging them to the desired directory, making file organization effortless.
-- **Search**: the navigation pane includes a search feature for filtering files on current directory.
-- **Status bar**: the navigation pane includes a status bar where info about curren folder and info abour current selection is shown.

 ## 🚀 Installation
 To install `React File Manager`, use the following command: